Rock-Z/ModelBatch/examples/README_consistency_issue.md

 # ModelBatch Consistency Issue Demo

-This demo reproduces the consistency issue where ModelBatch training with different learning rates doesn't match sequential training results.
+This demo originally reproduced an issue where ModelBatch training with different learning rates diverged from sequential training.
+The root cause turned out to be stacked parameter gradients accumulating between steps.
+ModelBatch now exposes a `zero_grad()` method and the factory wired `optimizer.zero_grad()` to clear those gradients automatically.
+With seeds reset before creating the second set of models (`torch.manual_seed(42)` and `np.random.seed(42)`), the quick test shows identical results.

 ## Problem Description